bitprj/Bitcamp-DataSci/training.md

 ## 📝 Teaching this course
-We aim to provide students with the **tools, skills, and experience** to work with with data science.
-Those three componenets break down as such for you, the teachers of the course:
+We aim to provide students with **tools, skills, and experience** to work with data science.
+Those three components break down as such for you, the teachers of the course:

 ### Tools: content delivery 📦
 This component should be mostly handled for you, as the content of the course has been previously developed.
-Please familiarize yourself with the python notebooks and the high-level purposes of the libraries covered, as that is what the questions will be mostly about as your run this camp.
+Please familiarize yourself with the python notebooks and the high-level purposes of the libraries covered, as that is what the questions will be mostly about as you run this camp.
 See [SECTION]

 ### Skills: prompt asking questions 🎣
 Students will likely struggle if they are not familiar with the interface, the language, and the libraries.
 This is to be expected.
 The key to turning confusion into learnings in our context here is coupling their goal to accomplish the tasks with the implementation details and design.
 If they tell you they are stuck or can't answer a question, ask them to clarify exactly what they're trying to do, and point them to the right example or search query to address that disconnect.
-Providing them the answer to their question does not help nearly as much as showing them how to answer their own question
+Providing them the answer to their question does not help nearly as much as showing them how to answer their own questions.

 ### Experience: hands-off guidance 🙌
-Once the students are comfortable following the motions of the content and are able to ask good questions about how and why things work or are designed in a certain way, you can start asking them to do more.
-"I see you wrote it this way, whould there be another way to do that with less code?" and other kids of open-ended questions are good to ask students in the final weeks and in office hour sessions.
+Once the students are comfortable following the motions of the content and can ask good questions about how and why things work or are designed in a certain way, you can start asking them to do more.
+"I see you wrote it this way, would there be another way to do that with less code?" and other kids of open-ended questions are good to ask students in the final weeks and office hour sessions.
 The students should have the ability to continue working on Data Science after the bootcamp, and you can help them do that by guiding them on their own problem-solving journeys and projects to explore.
-Providing concrete details is okay if it's done in order to guide the studetns: I know this other data set that might be fun to work with, this is another project online you might find interesting, etc.
+Providing concrete details is okay if it's done to guide the students: I know this other data set that might be fun to work with, this is another project online you might find interesting, etc.